4dn-dcic/fish_omics_format/docs/source/mapping.rst

 The table is organized on a Cell or ROI basis via a Cell or ROI ID and is designed to provide the boundaries of each Cell and ROI boundaries in global coordinates.

 This could be done as specified by the `OME ROI data model <https://docs.openmicroscopy.org/ome-model/5.6.3/developers/roi.html>`_.
-Alternatively, Cell or ROI boundaries could be provided using 3D MESH models (e.g., using the OBJ format).
+Alternatively, Cell or ROI boundaries could be provided using 3D MESH models (e.g., using the `OBJ format <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_).
+Additional formats are also allowed.

+In all cases, the header of the file MUST include the ``##ROI_boundaries_format=`` field to report the format that is used to record the boundaries of the ROI in global coordinates using the .

 This table might be organized in one of the following manner: